ostaquet/Arduino-SIM800L-driver/README.md

  * GPRS connectivity and setup
  * HTTP and HTTPS (SSL)
  * GET and POST methods
- * SoftwareSerial and HardwareSerial connections
+ * SoftwareSerial and HardwareSerial links

 ## To know before starting...
  * The [SIM800L](https://simcom.ee/modules/gsm-gprs/sim800/) is a GSM/GPRS module built by SIMCom.